cansik/pg4nosql/README.md

 ```

 ### About
-The wrapper has been written for a science project and is still an early alpha version!
+The wrapper has been written for a science project and is still an early beta version!
 Idea and implementation by Florian (cansik)

 MIT License